 Dent and Howgill Walks Using The Western Dales Bus Services To Contents

-Stop Press: We are now on the Winter timetable the normal return service on the S1 from Sedbergh being 1650.
-The later 1840 service will run on to the Station only on request to the driver earlier in the day.
-The Winter timetable runs until the 19th May 2018
+Stop Press: We are now on the Summer timetable the normal return service on the S1 from Sedbergh being 1650 or 1819.
+Unfortunately the Sunday S2 service is not running this year due to uncertainties around the rail timetable

 Dent Station on the Settle Carlisle railway line [the highest mainline station in England] lies at the head of the valley and nearly 5 miles from the village it serves!
-The only bus connection is the Saturday S1 which meets the 0849 northbound service from Leeds arriving in Dent village at about 1035 and Sedbergh at 1050.
-The return bus is 1650 from Sedbergh and 1705 from Dent village.
-The 1455 from Sedbergh runs as far as Dent village only so why not stop off in Dent before catching the last bus to the station?
-The bus is waiting in the access road to the station and will wait 10 minutes or so for a late running train.
+The only bus connection is the Saturday S1 which meets the 0748 northbound service from Leeds (arr Dent 0915).
+The bus departs at 0935 arriving in Dent village at about 0950 and Sedbergh at 1005.
+The return bus is 1650 or1819 from Sedbergh and 1707 or1846 from Dent village.
+Why not stop off in Dent before catching the last bus to the station?
+The bus is waiting in the access road to the station.
 This has to be one of the highest bus stops in the country at 1150ft and certainly the highest bus / rail interchange!

 Important note:- Whilst the author has taken every care in assembling the information on this site, no responsibility can be accepted for any error or omission herein.
 If in any doubt walkers should always consult the relevant OS map.
 All timings are approximate and for a person of average fitness and ability.